How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 They also have lots of helpful advice to deal with things like leaking and cleaning.
 It is highly recommend to thoroughly read this instructions before using your period cup in order to experience the least amount of frustration possible.

-Keep reading for details on how to insert and remove a menstrual cup.
+Keep reading for details you need to know about using a menstrual cup.

 Menstrual Cup Insertion Difficulties